 At the forefront of Educational Excellence is the need to understand what learning has occurred and what interventions are effective when learning is compromised.
-The SEAC has emphasized the need for effective proactive interventions for special education students who are failing to improve their reading, writing and math abilities.
-The SEAC will continue to review the intervention strategies available to ACPS teachers, will review the implementation of these interventions, make recommendations to administrative staff for improvement of existing interventions, and advise in the development of new interventions with a goal of improving the test scores and outcomes for individual students with special needs.
+SEAC has emphasized the need for effective proactive interventions for special education students who are failing to improve their reading, writing and math abilities.
+SEAC will continue to review the intervention strategies available to ACPS teachers, will review the implementation of these interventions, make recommendations to administrative staff for improvement of existing interventions, and advise in the development of new interventions with a goal of improving the test scores and outcomes for students with special needs.

 Educational Excellence also implies that ACPS will have a culture of continuous improvement.
 In order to improve, ACPS must become more "data-driven."
 The committee wants to ensure the special education programs have defined outcomes that are appropriate and measurable.
-To accomplish this, the SEAC will work with staff to ensure that ACPS Special Education data, especially reading and math scores, are available on the ACPS dashboard so that public accountability will aid in driving performance.
-The SEAC will work with ACPS staff to identify by the end of the year a set of appropriate, accurate and meaningful data to publicly share and track.
+To accomplish this SEAC will work with staff to ensure that ACPS Special Education data is available on the ACPS dashboard so that public accountability will aid in driving performance.
+SEAC will work with ACPS staff to identify appropriate, accurate and meaningful data to share and track.

-The SEAC will advise on the issues of disproportionality and educational equity.
-We will urge the School Board to identify the root causes of over-identification of minorities for special education services and the inappropriate lowering of standards for and expectations of students with disabilities.
+SEAC will work with staff on the issues of disproportionality and educational equity to identify the root causes of over-identification of minorities for special education services and the inappropriate lowering of standards for and expectations of students with disabilities.

-The SEAC will continue to advocate, especially during budget planning, for training, resources and supports necessary to ensure that special education teachers, in particular, have the tools they need to provide appropriate and effective differentiated education.
+SEAC will continue to advocate for training, resources and supports necessary to ensure that special education teachers, in particular, have the tools they need to provide appropriate and effective differentiated education.

 Trust is the key to bringing about the cultural change necessary for ACPS to become a truly inclusive organization.
-The SEAC will work to promote an inclusive culture across all of ACPS so that all may work and learn in an atmosphere of mutual respect.
+SEAC will work to promote an inclusive culture across all of ACPS so that all may work and learn in an atmosphere of mutual respect.

-The SEAC interprets the district objectives related to civic engagement, civic responsibility, ethics and behaviors for success in the broadest sense.
-The SEAC will urge the administration to move beyond the goals of inclusion and acceptance and create instead an organizational culture that promotes human dignity and the presumption of competence.
+SEAC interprets the district objectives related to civic engagement, civic responsibility, ethics and behaviors for success in the broadest sense.
+SEAC will urge the administration to move beyond to goals of inclusion and acceptance and create instead an organizational culture that promotes human dignity and the presumption of competence.